 It was a prudent move.
 NYC has since become an epicenter for the budding zero-waste movement.

-In the last two years, single-use plastic foam has been banned from city establishments and a deli, coffee shop, and lifestyle store have emerged to cater to the growing population of people looking to live a life encumbered with less plastic.
+In the last two years, single-use plastic foam has been banned from city establishments and a coffee shop and lifestyle store have emerged to cater to the growing population of people looking to live a life encumbered with less plastic.
 Most recently, Precycle, the city's first zero-waste grocery store, opened its doors to a utopia of bulk bins, loose produce, and kombucha on tap.
 At the same time, the city has seen a rise in programs aimed to cut down on food waste: Local grocery services like Misfits Market and Local Roots offer imperfect produce that would have otherwise been thrown away, and The James Beard Foundation, a culinary institution in the city, has developed a food waste prevention training program for chefs and translated it into a cookbook for home cooks, Waste Not.

 Lim hopes to dive deeper into the food waste space as time goes on, too, saying, "The Wally Shop was created to tackle this waste problem as a whole—and I definitely do think that does go beyond just packaging waste."

 Ultimately, she hopes her business model will disrupt the grocery delivery industry (which an estimated 12 percent of U.S. adults now subscribe to, by the way) for the better.
 "Groceries are the last frontier of e-commerce.
 As the industry grows, we hope to set a standard to show that circular and reusable economy is possible," she says.
 "Sustainability is here to stay, especially in the food space."